-S. No Category Type of loss Unit of entitlement Entitlement Details 110 season's harvest.
-2C Perennial crops such as fruit trees Titleholder Compensation at "replacement cost" Compensation for perennial crops will be calculated as per the annual produce cost of the crops.
+S. Category Type of loss Unit of Entitlement Details No entitlement season's harvest.
+2C Perennial crops Titleholder Compensation at Compensation for perennial crops will be calculated as per the annual such as fruit trees "replacement cost" produce cost of the crops.
 Replacement cost in case of fruit bearing trees will be as per the rates decided by the competent authority in consultation with Departments of Agriculture, Forest, Horticulture, Sericulture etc. as the case may be.
-Additional support to vulnerable group To all Vulnerable Project Affected losing the only source of income Households Additional assistance Alternate economic rehabilitation grant (Rs 30,000/-) as per the State amount recognised for the income of Below Poverty Line.
-4 Any other impact not yet identified, whether loss of asset or livelihood Unforeseen impacts shall be documented and mitigated based on the principles agreed upon this policy framework.
+3 Additional To all Vulnerable Households Additional assistance Alternate economic rehabilitation grant (Rs 30,000/-) as per the State support to Project Affected amount recognised for the income of Below Poverty Line. vulnerable losing the only group source of income 4 Any other impact not yet identified, whether loss of asset or livelihood or livelihood Unforeseen impacts shall be documented and mitigated based on the principles agreed upon this policy framework.